infinitydaemon/OpSec-Kernel/Documentation/networking/bonding.rst

 	link monitoring.
 A value of 100 is a good starting point.
 	The use_carrier option, below, affects how the link state is determined.
 See the High Availability section for additional information.
-The default value is 100 if arp_interval is not set.
+The default value is 0.

 min_links